Answers to Frequently Asked Questions

 Where can I park?

-While we’re not able to offer free parking for our Hennepin Avenue Market, you will find plenty of nearby public parking ramps.
-Click here to see a map of our Hennepin Avenue Market with public parking locations.
+While we’re not able to offer free parking for our Downtown Government Center Market, you will find plenty of nearby public parking ramps.
+Click here to see a map of our Downtown Government Center Market with public parking locations.
 Plus, there’s always street parking—just make sure to bring quarters to plug the meter.

 |Products & Vendors||TOP|